rally-carlos/notes/stackedit/Jenkins/FAQ.md

 ## Why is Jenkins is failing on my Neptune deploy?

-## How do I make changes to a team controller?
+## How do I make changes to a Jenkins team controller?
 Who is my admin?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODYyNTEzMDYsMTM0OTU4ODYxMSwtMT
+eyJoaXN0b3J5IjpbMjc4NDE2ODAwLDEzNDk1ODg2MTEsLTE3ND
-c0NzE0MjQzNF19
+cxNDI0MzRdfQ==
 -->